Advacheck-OU/moodle-plagiarism_advacheck/README.md

 The Advacheck plugin for Moodle allows educators to seamlessly submit student responses from assignments, forums, tests, or lectures for plagiarism review.
 Checks can be performed manually as needed or set to run automatically.
 You can quickly view a summary of the plagiarism check results alongside the student’s response in the course element and access a link to the full report for in-depth analysis.

 **IMPORTANT NOTICE**:
-To utilize the Advacheck plagiarism checker plugin, an active account on Advacheck.com is required.
+To utilize the Advacheck plugin, you must have an active account on Advacheck.com which requires a commercial subscription.
-To use the basic functionality of the Advacheck plagiarism checker service, a commercial subscription is required.
-Please [contact us](https://advacheck.com/contacts/) to obtain an account.
+Please [contact us](https://advacheck.com/contacts/) to set up an account.
 The default connection settings are configured for the demo version.

 ### INSTALLING